userminer2/EclipsedOS/README.md

 - Installer theme is not the right one but that is way better than unbootable OS \_(¨/)_/.
 NOTE: If you click (try eclipsed os) the themes and icons will be the right ones.

 # Changelog
+    #Eclipsed OS 3.5 -> 4.0a2:

+    - Upgraded the base to linux mint 22.04
+    - Updated the UI to be significantly better in my opinion and less like windows.
+    - Updated terminal.
+    - Better wallpaper from speedpaint :).

     #Eclipsed OS 3.0 -> 3.5:

     - Improved overall stability of the OS.